Home Internet Tips

 Many online applications (such as Zoom, for example) have the capability to dynamically adjust their bandwidth consumption depending on your connection.
 To further reduce your utilization of available bandwidth during a live-streamed meeting or conference, be sure to turn off your video.

 The activity that uses the highest amount of bandwidth is live-streamed multidirectional video and audio sharing.
-We are encouraging professors and instructors to pre-record lectures and other video content whenever possible so that during this crisis, there is less need for the most bandwidth-intensive types of content.
+We are encouraging professors and instructors to pre-record lectures and other video content whenever possible so that there is less need for the most bandwidth-intensive types of content.

 If your home internet connection will not suffice, you may need to explore local options for community-access WiFi.
 Be sure to let your supervisor and coworkers know that this is the method you will need to use to work online and discuss how best you can communicate during this time, such as through telephone calls or Zoom phone meetings.

-Once you find one or more good resources, you can develop a routine of going to your WiFi location once or twice each day to upload/download documents, send emails, check reports, etc.
+Once you find one or more good resources, you can develop a routine of going to your WiFi location as needed to upload/download documents, send emails, check reports, etc.

-Remember that while at a public access internet connection, it is best to stick with sites that are secure — look for HTTPS in the URL.
-Also, to maintain social distancing, remain in your vehicle if possible.
+Remember that while at a public access internet connection, it is best to stick with sites that are secure — look for "HTTPS" in the URL.
+Also, be sure to follow current public health guidelines, such as wearing a face covering and maintaining a physical distance of six feet or more away from others while in public.

 - Connecting through eduroam: Your Virginia Tech network credentials can get you connected to high-speed WiFi networks at eduroam-participating educational institutions across the U.S., including Virginia Agricultural Research and Extension Centers, Virginia Cooperative Extension Centers, and in more than 100 countries around the world.

-- Multiple commercial carriers like Comcast/Xfinity and Charter/Spectrum are offering free WiFi connectivity at thousands of hotspot locations throughout the U.S. through the duration of this crisis.
+- Multiple commercial carriers like Comcast/Xfinity and Charter/Spectrum are offering free WiFi connectivity at thousands of hotspot locations throughout the U.S. for the time being.
 Check with your local providers for details.

 - Schools, community centers, churches, and libraries: Many community organizations and government facilities offer open WiFi, and it can often be accessed from the parking lot.